sherry-ger/Elasticsearch-Deep-Dive/Labs-ElasticCloud/Lab2.md

      - /home/ubuntu/data/*.log
 ```

-Please note, you only need to copy and paste the section starting from var.paths.
-Again, use `keyboard control o` to save the file and `keyboard control x` to exit.
+Please note, you only need to edit the section starting with `var.paths`.

 4. Use your favorite text editor to open `filebeat.yml`, replace `cloud.id` and `cloud.auth` with the values you have saved earlier, and save the file.